ontodev/robot/docs/index.md

 ROBOT is a tool for working with [Open Biomedical Ontologies](http://obofoundry.org).
 It can be used as a command-line tool or as a library for any language on the Java Virtual Machine.

-See our homepage <http://robot.obolibrary.org> for documentation and examples of commands.
+See our homepage <http://robot.obolibrary.org> for documentation and examples of commands, and our JavaDocs for [`robot-core`](http://www.javadoc.io/doc/org.obolibrary.robot/robot-core/) and [`robot-command`](http://www.javadoc.io/doc/org.obolibrary.robot/robot-command/).

 ## 1. Command Line Tool